After you create a job, you can see its status in the Job Management tab:

 and the number of processed records increases as the new data is analyzed.
 The

 latest timestamp information also increases.
-For example:

 If your data is being loaded continuously, you can continue running the job in real time.
 For this, start your datafeed and select No end time.